AdaCore/spark2014/lrm/source/introduction.rst

 The dynamic semantics of any construct other than these implementation-defined attributes, aspects, and pragmas are defined to be as defined in the Ada 2012 reference manual.
+**Action REQ-NW76: So how do other compilers work?
+Ignore?
+Skip?.**

 .. note::
  (SB) Need wording here to deal with the case where, to avoid duplication,